 - Resource-based Industrialisation in Africa: Optimising Linkages and Value Chains in the Extractive Sector (Isabelle Ramdoo)

 Guidance is provided regarding policies, incentives, and systems for collaboration between economic sectors and partners.
 Chapter 10 of this ...

 This article provides an overview of production linkages and successful case studies in Africa.
 It discusses the necessary inputs required ...

-Through a comparative analysis of local content policies in Angola and Chad, it is concluded that the establishment of enterprise centers ...
+Through a comparative analysis of local content policies in Angola and Chad, this case study concludes that the establishment of enterprise ...

 Resource-based Industrialisation in Africa: Optimising Linkages and Value Chains in the Extractive Sector

-This paper focuses on leveraging mineral and hydrocarbon resources as a potential for industrial development in African resource-rich ...
+This paper focuses on leveraging mineral and oil and gas resources to boost industrial development in African resource-rich economies.
+How ...

-National support systems for innovation are key to enabling the formation of a strong and innovative SME fabric which can serve the extractive sector and other sectors necessitating the same capabilities.
-Many countries also have business support centers.
-These help local SMEs develop the capacity and access the funding required to participate in extractive industry value chains.
-Depending on the country and commodity context, other policies to create incentives include subsidies, tax holidays, export finance insurance and guarantees, and trade finance.
+National support systems for innovation are key to enabling the formation of a strong and innovative SME fabric that can serve the extractive sector and other sectors requiring the same capabilities.
+Many countries also have business support centers that help local SMEs develop the capacity and access the funding required to participate in extractive industry value chains.
+Depending on the country and context, and the commodities involved, other incentives might include subsidies, tax holidays, export finance insurance and guarantees, and trade finance.